Gary W. Keller: Career

-Real Estate
+Real estate

 When Keller moved to Austin in 1979, he worked for a company that would later become a competitor.
 He found success in Austin, selling five houses his first month and became VP within five years.
 In 1983, he partnered with Joe Williams and started two companies – Keller Williams Realtors, which Keller ran, and Keller Williams Commercial, which Williams ran.
 The commercial company never took off, but Keller's residential side did.
 In 1987, inside the residential company, Keller created a division that would later become Keller Williams Realty International, which became known as KWRI.

 The company grew to be the largest real estate agency in the Austin area within two years.
 After expansion and franchising, it became the largest real estate franchise by agent count in North America and the only privately held global residential real estate brokerage, reaching over 100,000 agents worldwide in 2014 and surpassing 180,000 agents by 2018.

 In 2017, he began to transition Keller Williams into more of a technology company, launching technology initiatives that included KW Labs, KW Keller Cloud, and "Kelle," an artificial intelligence app used as a virtual assistant and an agent-to-agent referral tools platform called "Referrals."
 Keller replaced John Davis as CEO of the company in 2019.
-As of 2020, Keller serves as the executive chairman of KWx, a holding company that oversees all Keller Williams affiliate companies.